bmanning1/Coffee-project/README.md

 * Cancel Subscription button working on profile.html and coffees.html
 * Search Bars on Forum page and Blog page could be made so that if you search say 'Cof', it still comes up with 'Coffee' rather than having to select the exact match from the autocomplete options.
 * Can not currently post a new thread without a Poll
-* Add some tests to the Apps: coffees, polls and paypal_store
+* Add some tests to the Apps: coffees, polls and paypal_store.
+I would have also improved and added more testing in the other apps as this was my weakest area.

 ----------------
 ### PROJECT BRIEF